chinamike65/hugo-tuolesi/content/book6/book6en.md

 87

-Dharma, to put it simply, is a method, a way to get rid of suffering and get happiness, a way to stay away from suffering, and a way to get happiness.
+Dharma, to put it simply, is a method, a way to get rid of suffering and attain happiness, a way to stay away from suffering, and a way to get happiness.

 After people have truly practiced for a period of time, they will really become happy.
 It is the kind of happiness that comes naturally.
 This is because of the insight of practice and the blessing of Buddha power.

 Bhutan is recognized as the happiest country in the world, and the people there are the happiest.
-Although Bhutan's material living conditions are not that good, Bhutanese have the most smiles.
+Although Bhutan's material living conditions are not that good, Bhutanese smile the most .

 The most frowning is often people in developed countries, where there is too much pressure and too much competition.

 Meditation will slowly increase happiness.

-One of my disciples has depression.
+One of my disciples had depression.

 After taking refuge, after almost three years of practice, the depression was cured.

-When she shared it once, she said: Master, I used to go to the park and others would think it was beautiful when they saw the flowers, but I didn't feel that way at all, no matter what kind of clothes I wore, I didn't have a good feeling, nor Feeling beautiful, after taking refuge, I insisted on reciting "The Twenty-One Mother's Praise Sutra" for three years.
+When she shared it once, she said:

+Master, I used to go to the park and others would think it was beautiful when they saw the flowers, but I didn't feel that way at all, no matter what kind of clothes I wore, I didn't have a good feeling, nor feeling beautiful.
+After taking refuge, I insisted on reciting "The Twenty-One Tara Praise Sutra" for three years.
 One day I went downstairs and saw the flowers in the garden.
 Suddenly, I felt that there was a flower that bloomed very beautifully.

 Since then, I have gradually discovered that there are still many beautiful things in the world, and there are things that interest me, and the world is beautiful.

 88

-Four, monk
+Four, Sangha

-The Sanskrit word for monk is Sangha, which is translated as Hehe, and sometimes translated as monk.
+The Sanskrit word for monk is Sangha, which is translated as heshan, and sometimes translated as monk.

-Those who realize emptiness and heavenly beings who realize emptiness are all monks; monks in Hinayana refer to practitioners who have attained the four stages of Arahantship; monks in Mahayana Buddhism are bodhisattvas from one place to ten places, and monks in Tantra are monks.
+Those who realize emptiness and heavenly beings who realize emptiness are all Sangha; monks in Hinayana refer to practitioners who have attained the four stages of Arhatship; monks in Mahayana Buddhism are bodhisattvas from one bhumi to ten bhumis, and monks in Tantra are monks.
 Earth Bodhisattvas, Dakinis, Dakinis, warriors, brave mothers, transcendent Dharma protectors, etc.

 The four ordinary monks can also represent the sangha, but they are not really sangha.

 The second reason for taking refuge

 Why do we take refuge?
 What kind of attitude do you take refuge in?
 Some people are for liberation, some are for the sake of becoming a Buddha to save sentient beings, and some are for the sake of health and success in doing things.
 No matter what the purpose is, it is possible to take refuge.
 There are thousands of reasons for taking refuge.

-There are two basic reasons for taking refuge in the Three Jewels: one is the fear of the three evil realms; the other is the confidence in the Three Jewels.
+There are two basic reasons for taking refuge in the Three Jewels:

+one is the fear of the three evil realms;

+the other is confidence in the Three Jewels.

-These two reasons are the reason for the conversion of the lower clergy, and they are also the fundamental reasons for conversion.
+These two reasons are the reasons for the conversion of the lower clergy, and they are also the fundamental reasons for conversion.

 Only when these two causes are possessed can one truly take refuge and truly enter into Buddhism.